jamsyoung/vagrant-lemp/README.md

 ## TODO
 - Configure Nginx in the VM to use PHP
-- Add MySQL to the VM
+- Document how to get Wordpress running

 ## Requirements